Recommended Shogi Tsume-Shogi(Shogi problem,Shogi puzzle) Learning Sites!!

 There are tons of puzzles here, and the usability is decent.
 It’s a site operated (I believe?
 I’m not 100% sure) by the Japan Tsume-Shogi Association.
 Even if you're aiming for 3-dan, solving up to 3-move problems here is perfectly fine.
 Anything beyond that is just a hobby.
 Since it’s hard to get your hands on Tsume-Shogi materials overseas, this might be worth checking out.

 However, since it’s run by old-school Tsume-Shogi experts, the difficult problems are insanely hard.
 I suggest sticking to 3-move problems.
 Anything past that is just for fun.
-The hardest ones are for aliens.
-I don't solve them because it’s a waste of my time.
+The hardest problems are intended for professional players.
+I don't solve them because it’s not ideal if your main goal is improvement

-I assume there are some absolute lunatics out there looking for difficult Tsume-Shogi, so I’ll list some sites with brutal problems for those people.
-This world is irrelevant to anyone below Shogi Wars 10-minute 6-dan.
-By the way, even if you solve these, they are so difficult that you’ll never use them in a real game, so unless you’re a pro, your skill won’t actually improve.
-I recommend normal people skip this—it’s a waste of time.
-These are for Tsume-Shogi hobbyists only.
+In the world of tsume-shogi, there are problems that feel almost impossible for humans to solve.
+I’d like to introduce a few sites for people who enjoy that kind of challenge.
+This area is generally aimed at very high-level players, roughly Shogi Wars 10-minute 6-dan and above.
+By the way, even if you solve these, they are so difficult that you’ll never use them in a real game, so unless you’re a pro, your skill won’t actually improve. it’s not time-efficient.

 Annual Masterpiece Collection